The Oklahoma City Thunder won their first game of the 2017 Summer League in exciting fashion against the Detroit Pistons 92-91.

 This Summer League squad is designed to defend.
 While Huestis has shown a capable shot with good mechanics in his brief NBA experience, he will need to start pressing the issue with his shot if he wants to make strides.

 With two minutes remaining, the Thunder were down 11.
 Hamilton scored five points in 7.6 seconds to take the one point lead.

 Official Haywoode Workman admitted to giving two free throws to the Thunder when they should have only had a one-shot technical.

 Even in the Summer, the officials need some development.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!